 Isn't that the truth?

-And of course, I'll be posting Nano prompts throughout the month.
-In fact, here's a list of helpful hints if you find yourself stuck.
+I'll be posting Nano prompts throughout the month, but here's a list of helpful hints if you find yourself stuck.

 2. Keep the story elements checklist close at hand for easy reference.

 - Story Elements Checklist for Generating Index Cards

 Or if you prefer the elements in a narrative:

 Narrative Structure Cheat Sheet

 3. Review the elements of the act you're stuck on.